oiraqi/xcommerce-standalone-c/README.md

 Before receiving any call, the operator must first initialize the stock by setting the price and quantity of each product.

 ## Milestone 4 (Multi-product catalog, detailed report, arrays)
 Here, we will no more be bound to just three products.
 We will consider a multi-product catalog, i.e., a catalog that can contain any number of products.
 Moreover, **after** hadling all customers, Intergalactic Ltd. wants to a have a detailed report about all the placed orders.
+The report should:
-The report should show the net total price, the tax and the total price **per customer**.
-The report should also identify the customer with the **highest** total price and show corresponding net total price, tax and total price.
-In the end, the report should show the grand net total, the grand tax and the grand total, as well as the current stock, i.e. the remaining quantity of each product.
+- show the net total price, the tax and the total price **per customer**
+- identify the customer with the **highest** total price and show corresponding net total price, tax and total price
+- show the grand net total, the grand tax and the grand total
+- show the current stock, i.e. the remaining quantity of each product.

 ## Milestone 5 (Product names, customer info, order printing, name-like search, strings)